RobinBoers/geheimesite.nl/src/resume.md

   <p>
     I'm comfortable on the UNIX commandline and with Git version control.
-I also have experience with various flavours of SQL (mainly PostgresSQL at work and MySQL for hobby projects) and a few styling frameworks, of which I liked TailwindCSS the best.
+I also have experience with various flavours of SQL (mainly PostgresSQL at work and MySQL/SQLite for hobby projects) and a few styling frameworks, of which I liked TailwindCSS the best.
 I know a little Docker, but trust me, you don't want me to deploy production-critical software without supervision.
   </p>

   <p>
-    Overall, while I do have my own preferences and opinions, I'm capable of picking up any technology and going with it.
+    I learn very quickly.
+I am capable of picking up and working with virtually any technology if needed.
   </p>

   <p>
-    And yes, I can work with WordPress, but I'd rather use a
+    And yes, I <em>can</em> work with WordPress, but I'd rather use a
     <a href="//en.wikipedia.org/wiki/Static_site_generator">
       Static Site Generator.
     </a>